yeokm1/pi-radio/README.md

 reboot
 ```

 To enable read-write temporarily to do say an update, just run `./readwrite.sh` .
+Volume changes do not persist if a read-only file system is used.
+To change volume permanently, set to read-write, change to desired volume then reboot.

 ## References and Libraries